DMontgomery40/notion_mcp/README.md

-# Notion MCP Integration
+# Notion MCP Integration with Memory Graph

-A simple Model Context Protocol (MCP) server that integrates with Notion's API to manage my personal todo list through Claude.
-This is a basic implementation tailored specifically for my minimalist todo list setup in Notion.
+A fork of [danhilse/notion_mcp](https://github.com/danhilse/notion_mcp) that adds memory graph functionality for enhanced task tracking and relationship management.
+The original project integrates with Notion's API to manage todo lists through Claude using the Model Context Protocol (MCP).

 <p align="center">
   <img src="assets/demo.gif" width="600"/>
 </p>

 ## Important Note

-This is a personal project designed for a very specific use case: my simple Notion todo list that has just three properties:
+This project extends the original notion_mcp with a memory graph system while maintaining compatibility with its minimalist todo list setup in Notion that has three properties:
 - Task (title)
 - When (select with only two options: "today" or "later")
 - Checkbox (marks if completed)